msa-em/microscopy-seg-track/index.md

 +++

 +++ {"part": "acknowledgements"}
 _This work was carried out in part at the Singh Center for Nanotechnology, which is supported by the NSF National Nanotechnology Coordinated Infrastructure Program under grant NNCI-2025608 and through the use of facilities supported by the University of Pennsylvania Materials Research Science and Engineering Center (MRSEC) DMR-2309043.
-C.-Y. C. and E.A.S. acknowledge additional support through the NSF Division of Materials Research's Metals and Metallic Nanostructures program, DMR-2303084.Add your acknowledgments, if any, here._
+C.-Y. C. and E.A.S. acknowledge additional support through the NSF Division of Materials Research's Metals and Metallic Nanostructures program, DMR-2303084._

 **Declaration of Generative AI in Scientific Writing:**